jldec/presskit/README.md

 - [ ] Whiteboard + notes retained for every page
 - [ ] Installable, professional themes

-> [!Warning]
+---
-> This is a work in progress.
-The roadmap will evolve.
+👋 _This is a work in progress.
+The roadmap is evolving._